dillonlee06/VSCode-Fastpages-Project/_posts/2023-04-27-devopshacks.md

 > Sample Answer:
 - DuckDNS provides a free dynamic DNS service that allows users to assign a domain name to a dynamic IP address.
 It can be used as an alternative to Freenom, which also offers free domain names.
 The choice between the two depends on individual needs and preferences, such as ease of use, availability of domain extensions, and customer support.

+## Reflection of Lesson
+The post outlines many DevOps hacks that developers and AP CSP students may find beneficial.
+The objective of DuckDNS, a free DNS service that enables users to assign a domain name to a dynamic IP address, is covered in the opening of the article.
+The importance of virtual desktops, such as KASM, in allowing users to use their PCs from any location with an internet connection is also covered in the article.
+The author contrasts LibreSSL with OpenSSL, two open-source SSL and TLS implementations, and talks about current OpenSSL security flaws.
+Additionally, the author offers FRQ techniques for EC2 AWS, such as checking for obsolete Nginx and Docker functionality and elucidating murky deployment instructions.
+The author then draws a diagram and describes the advantages and disadvantages of utilizing Duck.

 # FRQ
 > Complete the answers in your own words
 - Question 1: How does AWS Work?